nhibernate/NHibernate.Spatial/README.md

 Notable changes:
 * Fixed the remaining references.
 No longer dependent on "lib" folder.
 * Renamed projects
-* Fixed some bugs, including minor refactors
+* Fixed bugs
+* Refactored code
-* Fixed the unit tests, including minor refactors
+* Fixed the unit tests
+* Implemented missing features

 This fork will be mostly targeted towards SQL Server 2008/2012 but support for others RDBMS is also on the roadmap

 Currently supports NHibernate 3.3.1.

-All the unit-tests for SQL Server 2008 pass.
+Check the [wiki/Home] for more information

 NHibernate.Spatial
 ==================